GPT2099/Amazon_Vine_Analysis-/README.md

  - The total paid membership 5 start reviews are 48.
 The total 5 star reviews is 15711.
 3) What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
  - 0.3% of the Vine reviews are 5-stars, the 99.7% remaing percentage is for non-Vine people that were un-paid.

+## Summary
+The data suggests there is no evidence for a positive bias and increased ratings due to membership.
+With only 0.3% of 5 star reviews being made my members, this is not sufficient informartion required to suggest a positive bias.
+Further analysis could start by repeating this process for the remaining rating levels (stars) to compare and contrast these percentages.